jsmith/jml/README.md

 		...
 		String[][] data = loadYourOwnData();
-		Matrix mat = new Matrix(data); // last column are labels d = new DataSet(mat, DISCRETE); // create dataset and initilize to DISCRETE or CONTINUOUS or mixture of the two }
+		Matrix mat = new Matrix(data); // last column are labels

+		// create dataset and initilize to DISCRETE or CONTINUOUS or mixture of the two d = new Dataset(mat, DISCRETE);
+	}
 }
 ```